yangbo-ujn/FindKmers/README.md

 # FindKmers--Find all kmers from *.fasta files in a directory.
 Created by Yangbo , Key Lab. for Network-based Intelligent Computing.
-Univ. of Jinan.
+University of Jinan,China.

-Joint program with Stanford Medical School, Palo alto, CA, USA
+Joint program with Stanford Medical School, Palo alto, CA, USA.

 Ver.1.00 Mar.31,2019.